cii4ps/reddit-place-iran-script-2022/README.md

 # Draws Iran's map onto r/place

 This is a script will automatically draw the Iranian flag, 1 pixel every 5 minutes onto r/place (<https://www.reddit.com/r/place/>).
+It scans the current map, then if it finds a pixel that has the wrong colour, it will replace it with the right colour.
+Then it waits for 5 minutes until the next slot is available and do it again until it's a perfect match.

 <img src="draw.png" width="500"/>